duyhominhnguyen/llama-adaptor-nonlinear/README.md

 ### 5. Inference

-You can download adapter weights of non-linear prompt setting in [weights] and put into the "example_weight" folder to run the inference scripts.
+Now you can use the extracted weights for inference.
+Alternatively, you can download adapter weights of non-linear prompt setting in [Model Checkpoints](#-model-checkpoints) and put into the "example_weight" folder to run the inference scripts.

 ```bash
 # Zero-shot evaluation on ARC